YashdalfTheGray/promises-demo/README.md

 # promises-demo
-Encryption and security fireside chat - 11/12/2015
+Promises and Async execution fireside chat

+# Setup
+This app uses the `angular-gist` bower module which can be installed using `bower install --save angular-gist`.